 to the station.
 Through trains to London leave from Platform 2, on the near side.

 - Castle Hills is the site of the town's Norman castle, built in 1068.
 It was destroyed in 1174 after one of the rebellions by Henry Ⅱ's sons.

 - The original Old Bridge on this site was built in 1332.
 The builders working from each bank did not get the alignment exactly right and so it has a slight kink near the central pier.
 It is listed Grade Ⅰ.

 - All Saints, Hartford dates from 1180 and has retained its 12thC font.

-- Houghton's village square is called The Green and old photographs on display in Houghton Mill show that this was indeed a village green in the past.
-There is a Victorian Gothic water pump beneath the clock tower.
+- The Green was indeed a village green in the past, as shown by old photographs on display in Houghton Mill.
+There is a Victorian Gothic water pump beneath the thatched clock tower.

 - Potto Brown (1797-1871) was known as the “Village Philanthropist”.
 The owner of Houghton Mill, he founded the village school and built a nonconformist chapel.

 - St Mary the Virgin, Houghton dates from the 13thC, with a fine 14thC spire.
 Just outside the south porch, Thomas Garner's gravestone carries a version of the famous blacksmith's epitaph My sledge and hammers lie declined…, one of several in English churchyards.

 - The Godmanchester Railway opened in 1847, initially between St Ives and Godmanchester.
 It was extended to Huntingdon in 1882 and closed in 1962.

 - The Pathfinder Way runs for 74 km through Cambridgeshire, linking airfields used by the Pathfinder squadrons in World War Ⅱ.